hyriver/pygeohydro/docs/paper.md

 Such web services allow researchers to subset big databases and perform some of the common data processing operations on the server-side.
-However, implementing such services increases the technical complexity of code development as it requires sufficient understanding of their underlying protocols to generate valid queries and filters. `Hydrodata` tries to bridge this gap by providing a unified and simple Application Programming Interface (API) to web services that are based on three of the most commonly used protocols for geo-spatial/temporal data publication:
+However, implementing such services increases the technical complexity of code development as it requires sufficient understanding of their underlying protocols to generate valid queries and filters. `PyGeoHydro` tries to bridge this gap by providing a unified and simple Application Programming Interface (API) to web services that are based on three of the most commonly used protocols for geo-spatial/temporal data publication:
 REpresentational State Transfer (RESTful), Web Feature Services (WFS), and Web Map Services (WMS).
-`Hydrodata` is a software stack and includes the following Python packages:
+`PyGeoHydro` is a software stack and includes the following Python packages:

-* [Hydrodata](https://github.com/cheginit/hydrodata): Provides access to NWIS (National Water Information System), NID (National Inventory of Dams), HCDN-2009 (Hydro-Climatic Data Network), NLCD (National Land Cover Database), and SSEBop (operational Simplified Surface Energy Balance) databases.
+* [PyGeoHydro](https://github.com/cheginit/pygeohydro): Provides access to NWIS (National Water Information System), NID (National Inventory of Dams), HCDN-2009 (Hydro-Climatic Data Network), NLCD (National Land Cover Database), and SSEBop (operational Simplified Surface Energy Balance) databases.
 Moreover, it can generate an interactive map for exploring NWIS stations within a